rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 To use ASan, pass `-fsanitize=address` when both compiling and linking.
 The sanitizer runtime libraries are installed to `<NDK>/toolchains/llvm/prebuilt/<host-tag>/lib64/clang/<clang-version>/lib/linux`.
 The library is named `libclang_rt.asan-<arch>-android.so`.
 This library must be included in the APK.
 A [wrap.sh] file must also be included in the APK.
-Premade wrap.sh files for ASan are installed to `<NDK>/wrap.sh`.
+A premade wrap.sh file for ASan is installed to `<NDK>/wrap.sh`.

 Note: wrap.sh is only available for [debuggable] APKs running on Android Oreo (API 26) or higher.
 ASan can still be used devices prior to Oreo but at least